Alujjdnd/Ngrok-LAN/README.md

 hitch
 - Print exception log to chat to diagnose issues
 - Add common issues with Ngrok
+- Add ModRinth and CurseForge integration
+- Add meta description for CurseForge and ModMenu information

 ## License
 This template is available under the GNU GPL 3.0 license.